Hyperbaric Oxygen Therapy in Newfoundland Skip to main content

 Patients outside the Avalon Peninsula are coordinated to the Health Sciences Centre in St. John's through their physician and NL Health Services.
 Travel and accommodation arrangements depend on urgency and patient circumstances; provincial medical transport is arranged for emergencies.

-Newfoundland and Labrador references the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Newfoundland and Labrador references the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 Yes.
 The Health Sciences Centre hyperbaric programme has long-standing arrangements with the offshore oil-and-gas industry on the Grand Banks for diving-related decompression illness and arterial gas embolism.
 The programme operates 24/7 for these emergencies.